 A Leave of Absence (LOA) shall be defined as an absence of four (4) or more consecutive shifts.
 An LOA will only be granted after 60 hours of service with the exception of hardship and/or extenuating circumstances.
-LOA's cannot extend past a 6-month period of time without reprocessing which will be left to the discretion of the Manager of Admitting and Volunteer Services.
+LOA's cannot extend past a 6-month period of time without reprocessing which will be left to the discretion of the Patient Experience Coordinator.
 Open-ended LOA's will not be granted; therefore, Volunteers are required to provide a return to shift date or a follow-up, contact date for unknown returns.
 Failure to return to one's scheduled shift on the noted shift date or failure to make contact on the follow-up date will result in termination from the program.
 Volunteers who are granted LOA's are further required to return their Hospital I.D.
-Badge to the Manager of Admitting and Volunteer Services for compliance reasons until their return to the program.
+Badge to the Patient Experience Coordinator for compliance reasons until their return to the program.
 There is no guaranty that a shift can be held for a Volunteer who is on an LOA.